Security-International-Group/HARDN/README.md

 	<a href="https://hits.sh/github.com/Security-International-Group/HARDN/"><img src="https://hits.sh/github.com/Security-International-Group/HARDN.svg?style=flat&label=views" alt="views" /></a>
 </p>

-HARDN is a comprehensive security hardening system for Debian-based Linux systems, providing automated security hardening and continuous monitoring through an integrated toolkit.
+HARDN is a security hardening toolkit for Debian-based Linux systems.
+It automates the lockdown of a fresh install and keeps watching for threats through an integrated set of services.

 **Demo Version** - This is a demonstration version showcasing core security features of HARDN-XDR, the full enterprise solution.
 For production use and advanced features, please contact Security International Group.
 ## Key Features